EquinetPaul/nlp/README.md

 #### To do
 - Use a metric to measure the relevance of the clusters found
 - Pass custom TF-IDF and KMeans models as parameters
-- Add parameters: display plots or not
+- Add parameters: display plots or not (done)
 - Add parameters: display logs or not

 # cosine_metrics <a id="cosine_metrics"></a>